PayPal in the U.K. will be able to manage cryptocurrencies through the platform starting this week.

 Blockchain Capital is a venture capital firm focused on cryptocurrencies and blockchain.
 Since its founding, it has invested in Coinbase, Anchorage, the NFT platform Opensea, and the DeFi Aave and Nexus Mutual protocols.

 In late July, there was news that PayPal might be interested in decentralized finance (DeFi).
-Uniswap Labs growth director Ashleigh Schap broke the news during her participation at Ethereum's EthCC 4 2021 conference in Paris.
-Schap explained that Paypal was interested in talking to Uniswap about bringing decentralized finance into the mainstream.
+Uniswap Labs growth director Ashleigh Schap broke the news while participating in Ethereum’s EthCC 4 2021 conference in Paris.
+Schap explained that PayPal was interested in talking to Uniswap about bringing decentralized finance into the mainstream.